Step 1: Framework

-Change the Animal means I have work to do.
+- Change the Animal means I have work to do

 If I have too many items in the Transform area, I probably need to revisit my goals, or at least extend the timeline of the goals.

 Naturally, these goals need to be put into perspective with the rest of my life, which also has Run, Change, and Transform wish lists.

 In the case of Project 2018, I have quite a number of Transform areas, but lucky for me that they are all are related.
 For example, if I transform my Fitness area, then the race and weight goals should not be so difficult.

-The next step leading to the action plan is to flush out any missing support items which are critical for supporting the goals.
+The next step leading to the action plan is to flush out any missing support items which are critical for supporting my goals.
 Since the Daily Habits goal has many actions that help out the other goals, not many new items are needed, but a few are identified: (in blue)